SkoolNotes/Taproot/2020HIST201/KBhHIST201Unit2EssayJack.md

 	* too many countries Raisoning may lead to countries unrestrained by morality A8
 	* Even trying to balance power may lead to problems => overzelous expansion of Raison may lead to downfall A7
 	* Before the 7 years war, Britian and France still fought even nominally at peace A20

+* power in itself can't be used to gauge international order, but bop inhibits capacity to overthrow intl order A5

 * Being contemptuous of the values of other societies bring disasters A9
 * HUN?
 Spain's cat-and-mouse game with defending its monopoly fixed the contry's stance in the Indeas A13